GITMCode/GITM/srcDoc/install.md

 ### Recommended HPC Modules

 On some computer systems, there are multiple versions of compilers, MPI, and other things like python available.
 They deal with these things by making "modules".
 This means that in order to compile the code, modules need to be loaded.
-For example, on NASA's Pleiades computer, this line needs to be put into your .cshrc or .bashrc or whatever dot file you are using for your setup:
+For example, on NASA's Pleiades computer, this line can be added to your shell startup script (.cshrc, .zshrc, or .bashrc):

 ```bash
 module load comp-intel mpi-hpe
 ```

 The modules that need to be loaded on different systems will differ.
-Feel free to contribute to this list of recommended modules if you have experience with GITM on other systems:
+Feel free to contribute to this list of recommended modules if you have experience with GITM on other
+systems:

 - Pleiades
     - `comp-intel`